Slaughterhouse-Five: Vonnegut's own experiences

-In 1995 Vonnegut publicly revealed that Billy Pilgrim was modeled off of Edward “Joe” Crone, a thin soldier who died in Dresden.
-Vonnegut had told this to friends earlier, but waited until hearing of Crone’s parents’ passing to share publicly.
+In 1995, Vonnegut said that Billy Pilgrim was modeled on Edward "Joe" Crone, a thin soldier who died in Dresden.
+Vonnegut had told this to friends earlier, but waited until after he learned that both of Crone's parents were deceased to publicly disclose this information.

-Edgar Derby, killed for looting a teapot, was modeled off of Vonnegut’s fellow prisoner Mike Palaia, who was executed for plundering a jar of food (variously described as beans, fruit, or cherries).
+Edgar Derby, killed for looting a teapot, was modeled on Vonnegut's fellow prisoner Mike Palaia, who was executed for plundering a jar of food (variously described as beans, fruit, or cherries).

 Reception

-The reviews of Slaughterhouse-Five have been largely positive since the March 31, 1969 review in The New York Times newspaper that stated: "you'll either love it, or push it back in the science-fiction corner."
+The reviews of Slaughterhouse-Five have been largely positive since the March 31, 1969 review in the New York Times stated: "you'll either love it, or push it back in the science-fiction corner."
 It was Vonnegut's first novel to become a bestseller, staying on the New York Times bestseller list for sixteen weeks and peaking at No. 4.
 In 1970, Slaughterhouse-Five was nominated for best-novel Nebula and Hugo Awards.
 It lost both to The Left Hand of Darkness by Ursula K. Le Guin.
 It has since been widely regarded as a classic anti-war novel, and has appeared in Time magazine's list of the 100 best English-language novels written since 1923.

 Censorship controversy

 Slaughterhouse-Five has been the subject of many attempts at censorship due to its irreverent tone, purportedly obscene content and depictions of sex, American soldiers' use of profanity, and perceived heresy.
 It was one of the first literary acknowledgments that homosexual men, referred to in the novel as "fairies", were among the victims of the Holocaust.

 In the United States it has at times been banned from literature classes, removed from school libraries, and struck from literary curricula.
 In 1972, following the ruling of Todd v.
 Rochester Community Schools, it was banned from Rochester Community Schools in Oakland County, Michigan.
 The circuit judge described the book as "depraved, immoral, psychotic, vulgar and anti-Christian."
 It was later reinstated.

+In 1973, Vonnegut learned of a school district in North Dakota that was antagonistic towards Slaughterhouse-Five.
+An English teacher at a high school in the district wanted to read the novel with their class.
+Charles McCarthy, the head of the school board, declared the novel inappropriate because of obscene language.
+All copies of Vonnegut's novel in the school were burned in a furnace.

+In a letter to McCarthy in 1973, Vonnegut defended his credibility, his character, and his work.
+In the letter, titled "I Am Very Real", Vonnegut wrote that his books "beg that people be kinder and more responsible than they often are".
+He contended that his work should not be censored based on the general message in the novel.